book.rymcg.tech

 Table of contents

-The menu bar on the left contains the index of all the books, with the titles as top level headings.
-On smaller screens, you may need to expand this menu using the top left hamburger menu.
+The menu on the left lists every book on the site, with the book titles as the top level headings.
+On smaller screens the menu is hidden; tap the circle button in the top left corner to slide it open.

 Theme